guillermooo/sublime-undocs/source/reference/color_schemes.rst

    Color of the shadow effect when the buffer is scrolled.

 ``shadowWidth``
-   Width ot the shadow effect when the buffer is scrolled.
+   Width of the shadow effect when the buffer is scrolled.

+   Values greater than 32
+   cause the shadow to be hidden.
+   The default is 8.

+   Note that, despite its nature, this expects a **string value**.

 Scoped Settings